 In autumn and winter, it’s a lot harder to climb Mount Kosciuszko because of the weather and the snow.

 We hiked Mount Kosciuszko during our road trip around NSW between Christmas and the New Year.
 We easily found free campsites near Charlotte Pass: Island Bend campground the night before (half an hour drive) and Geehi Hut after the hike, on the Alpine Way Drive (2-hour drive).

 Before choosing your accommodation, I recommend deciding which track you’ll take to the summit of Mount Kosciuszko.
 It takes more than one hour to drive from Charlotte Pass to Thredbo.
 So if you come to the region just for the hike, you may want to avoid wasting unnecessary hours in the car.

-If you want to increase the pool to choose from and the number of activities available, Jyndabyne (view here)* – where the road splits to Charlotte Pass or Thredbo – has a great offer.
-You may also find good deals in Crackenback (view here)* between Jyndabyne and Thredbo.
+If you want to increase the pool to choose from and the number of activities available, Jindabyne (view here)* – where the road splits to Charlotte Pass or Thredbo – has a great offer.
+You may also find good deals in Crackenback (view here)* between Jindabyne and Thredbo.

 Where is Mount Kosciuszko?

 Mount Kosciuszko is located in the Snowy Mountains in the south of New South Wales and close to the Victoria border.
 It is almost halfway between Sydney and Melbourne.
 It takes 6 hours to drive there from Sydney (via Canberra), and 6.5 hours from Melbourne.
 From Canberra, it takes 2 hours 40 min.

 Did you like this article about hiking Mount Kosciuszko in summer?
 Save it for later, add it to your Pinterest board: